Mattiamene1/Whatsapp-Bulk/README.md

 - Works on Ubuntu 20.04 on the 21/06/2023
 - Works on Ubuntu 22.04 on the 29/03/2023
-- Doesn't works on Ubuntu 23:04 on the 05/06/2023 (issues with pywhatkit lib)
+- Doesn't works on Ubuntu 23:04 on the 05/06/2023 (issues with pywhatkit lib, try using `pipx` [guide here](https://itsfoss.com/externally-managed-environment/))

 ## What Whatshapp-Bulk does
 Whatsapp-Bulk through the [pywhatkit](https://pypi.org/project/pywhatkit/) library can send a message to several contacts using Whatsapp web.